 Win+Ctrl+D: Add a new virtual desktop

-Win+X: Open the hidden menu
+Win+X: Open a hidden menu